tc39/proposal-smart-pipelines/readme.md

-“Topic reference” is also preferred to “**topic placeholder**”, to avoid confusion with the placeholders of another TC39 proposal – [syntactic partial application][].
+“Topic reference” is also preferred to “**topic placeholder**”, to avoid confusion with the placeholders of another TC39 proposal – [syntactic partial function application][].
 These placeholders (currently denoted by nullary `?`) are of a different nature than topic references.
 Instead of referring to a single value bound earlier in the surrounding lexical context, these **parameter placeholders** act as the parameter to a new function.
 When this new function is called, those parameter placeholders will be bound to multiple argument values.